strangerstudios/pmpro-infusionsoft/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 1.2 =
+* Now testing API connection when plugin initializes.
+If it fails, error will be displayed in the General Settings section.

 = 1.1 =
 * Fixed issue with updating contact info if the user changed their email address.
 (Thanks, Matt Cherry)